leafsphp/new-docs/codelabs/leaf/authentication/api/README.md

 $app->run();
 ```

 Before we jump into the code, let's talk about the processes involved in modern API logins.
-APIs are **usually** powered by JWT which have some user data encoded into them.
+Most people use JWT for their API auth and encode some user data encoded into them.
 These tokens are used to verify a user's login status as well as get information about the user.

 This means that we would have to generate a JWT, not forgetting to retrieve the data from the database.
 All this sounds pretty complex, but Leaf allows us to do all of this in just one line of code.
 Yes, just one line.